 - To familiarize students with the key issues and actors relevant to the functioning of local and regional economies.

-UPP 53_ Economic Development Elective or faculty approved course
+- UPP 53_ Economic Development elective or other approved course